atextor/OGIT-wiki/Basic-Concepts.md

 * Cost
 * Service Management

 ### 3. SNRA, SNBA, SNFA - Specific Node Attributes

-Each of these attribute sections describes attributes available or used with a well defined note type ( _SGO:NTO_ ).
+Each of these attribute sections describes attributes to be used with a node type that was defined in the SGO or an NTO.

-#### 3.1 SNRA - Specific Node Required Attribute
+#### 3.1 SNRA - Specific Node Required Attributes

 Each node well defined by SGO and NTO ontologies will have a set of attributes that is specific to this unique type of node.
 The SNRA defines the minimal required attribute set.

-The SNRA are always included and are mandator, so the syntax will be checked and the tools attached will only work properly if the SNRA definition is followed.
+The SNRA are always included and are mandatory, so the syntax will be checked and tools will only work properly if the SNRA definition is followed.

 ### 3.2 SNBA - Specific Node Best Practice Attributes

 Each well defined node type can have a number of attributes that have proven useful.
-If these attribute suggestions are followed, then the reuse and effectiveness of platform resources (e. g. knowledge in automation, architectural benchmarks) are maximized.
-SNBA could be read as "optional" attributes in GraphIT documentation [entity pages] (https://graphit.co/docs/group__entities.html).
+If these attribute suggestions are followed, then the reuse and effectiveness of platform resources (e.g., knowledge in automation, architectural benchmarks) are maximized.
+SNBA can be understood as “optional” attributes.

 ### 3.3 SNFA - Specific Node Free Attributes

 The Free attribute space in every node is used by applications, users and organizations to add data structured according to their own needs, concepts and ideas.
-Data stored here uses the mechanisms of the _Open Graph of IT_ for storage and the clients of the _Open Graph of IT_ as tools, but does not count on any cross user reuse or platform wide distribution of effect, e.g. marketability.
-This section is also the source for best practices which might move up the chain into the SNBA section.
-As users use the same or similar attributes in the SNFA sections they will move into the SNBA section to become published and discussed in a platform wide distribution.
+Data stored here uses the mechanisms of _OGIT_, but is not made available for reuse by other users.
+When similar or equivalent attributes are employed by multiple users, they may be moved up one layer into the SNBA section to be published and discussed in a platform wide distribution.